 Our listed weight does not include the windscreen (2.1 oz), heat reflector (0.5 oz), canister stand (0.5 oz), or stuff sack (0.7 oz).
 The windscreen and heat reflector boost the performance of the stove and protect anything beneath from its nuclear heat, so our testers find these two items to be worth their weight.
 The canister stand is handy on cold mornings or when a 16 oz fuel can is running low, but we don't always bring it.
 We generally avoid carrying the stuff sack, preferring to pack the stove inside our pot instead.

 The Windpro is better than most stoves in our test at simmering, but about average for a canister stove.
-We think the wide burner head, which is almost as big as the one on the Classic Trail helps with avoiding hot spots on the pot.
+We think the wide burner head helps with avoiding hot spots on the pot.
 Using the included canister stand to invert the canister has the practical effect of increasing the pressure, so our testers seemed to get better simmering when the canister was in its upright orientation.

 Ease Of Use